Bobholamovic/ChangeDetectionToolbox/README.md

 # MATLAB Toolbox for Remote Sensing Change Detection

-This repository includes a MATLAB toolbox for **remote sensing change detection** wherein several classical methods are implemented.
+This repository includes a MATLAB toolbox for **remote sensing change detection** (RSCD) wherein several classical methods are implemented.
 I'm working on building an open-source, end-to-end, and extensible benchmark framework for the convenience of the RSCD research.

 ## Overview